Pratyushstark/PalmAI-Chatbot/README.md

 # PalmAI-Chatbot
-This chatbot hasbeen built the capabilities of PalmAPI
+This chatbot hasbeen built the capabilities of PalmAPI The demo link for the application: https://palmai-chatbot-pratyush.streamlit.app/